 Characterization

 The morphology of the samples was characterized by field emission scanning electron microscope (FE-SEM).
 The equipment used was a Zeiss Ultra 55 Scanning Electron Miscroscope at an acceleration potential of 3 kV.

-Water-splitting tests via photoelectrocatalysis were conducted by performing potential sweeps between 0 V Ag/AgCl and 1 V Ag/AgCl under alternating light and dark cycles to assess the photoelectrochemical behavior of the nanostructures.
+Photoelectrochemical measurements were conducted by performing potential sweeps between 0 V Ag/AgCl and 1 V Ag/AgCl under alternating light and dark cycles to assess the photoelectrochemical behavior of the nanostructures.
 The current intensity was recorded as a function of the applied potential.
 The experiments were conducted in a three-electrode electrochemical cell, comprising a working electrode (the synthesized WO3 nanostructures), a reference electrode (an Ag/AgCl electrode with 3 M KCl), and a counter electrode (a platinum tip).
 The electrolyte used was an aqueous 0.1 M H2SO4 solution.

-Hydrogen production
+The light source used was a 1000 W Xenon lamp used as a solar simulator (AM 1.5 conditions at 100 mW·cm⁻²).

+Photoelectrocatalytic activity for hydrogen production

+Although no direct measurements of hydrogen or oxygen gas evolution were conducted, the photocurrent density obtained from the linear sweep voltammetry experiments was used as an indirect indicator of the photoelectrocatalytic performance.
+Higher photocurrent values suggest improved charge separation and increased potential for hydrogen generation under illumination.

-The theoretical hydrogen production was estimated from the photocurrent density values obtained during the water-splitting experiments via photoelectrocatalysis.
+To provide a comparative metric of the potential hydrogen generation capacity of each sample , the theoretical hydrogen production was estimated from the photocurrent density values obtained during the water-splitting experiments via photoelectrocatalysis.
 Hydrogen gas generation occurs at the cathode according to Eq (1):